 - Recommend appropriate action(s) per case in accordance with existing college policies

 - Mr. Michel A. Hodge, Vice President of Student Affairs & Enrollment Management

-- Dr. Brian A. Kerr, Acting Assistant Dean for Student Affairs/Student Conduct Officer
+- Dr. Brian Kerr, Associate Dean for Student Development

-- Mr. Edward Locke, Director of Public Safety
+- Mr. John Triolo, Director of Public Safety

 - Lt.
 Jack Black, Assistant Director of Public Safety